-Date to be reviewed June 2023 Date of last review June 2022 Governors Committee accountable for review Education Senior Leadership Team member accountable for review HRM
+Date to be reviewed June 2024 Date of last review June 2023 Governors Committee accountable for review Education Senior Leadership Team member accountable for review HRM

-The School believes that the RGS curriculum should provide an ambitious, challenging and stimulating experience for all students.
+The School believes that the RGS curriculum should provide an ambitious, challenging and stimulating experience for all students while also allowing them to develop good character through the formation of strong values of respect, integrity and aspiration.
 High academic attainment and progress in addition to the development of well-rounded, confident and responsible young people are the core aims.